CourseReps/ECEN452-SP18/Students/StevenYeh/Lab5/README.md

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab5/S21_thru_phase.jpg) <br></b>

 Task 2: Design of an RF PIN diode series switch.<br>
 In this exercise you will examine the design of a PIN diode switch using quarter-wave bias tees found in your “ECEN452_Lab5_PIN_GroupX.hfss” project file, and compare simulated results to a fabricated design.
-You will be designing this switch for a reference impedance Z0 = 50  on the 62 mil thick FR4 and a center frequency f0 = 2.5 GHz.
+You will be designing this switch for a reference impedance Z0 = 50 Ohm on the 62 mil thick FR4 and a center frequency f0 = 2.5 GHz.
 Your design should maintain a 10mm separation from the 15mm reference planes set by the TRL calibration.<br>

 <br>Step 1: Calculate the physical width w of the 50 ohm microstrip line, and the physical width wc for the two high impedance microwave chokes (quarter-wave short circuited stubs with Z0 = 100<br>
 <b>Ans:<br>